 St George in Retirement Syndrome could be a response to such a dynamic.
 In order to avoid drifting aimlessly, we become a solution in search of new problems, no matter how trivial or unrealistic.
 It would also explain the downward spiral George finds himself in.
 As St George fights for his Daseinsberechtigung, the dragons become smaller, easier and quicker to defeat, with smaller and smaller rewards along the way.
 To an extent, he becomes the victim of his own effectiveness.

-So St George in Retirement Syndrome might just be another form of procrastination.
-One where we put off finding a new, more realistic and therefore more sustainable long-term goal.
-Both George and the Yak Shaver seem to evade true productivity.
-Both are certainly busy, they just seem to lack focus and perspective.
-It’s only when procrastinators find themselves doing the most trivial task imaginable (shaving a yak) that they realise something has gone terribly wrong.
-Put simply, achievements can cause us to postpone finding a new and different purpose.
+The problem is that there’s a fine line between Yak Shaving and self-deceptive rationalisation.
+In this way, St George in Retirement Syndrome may be another form of procrastination.
+One where we put off finding a new long-term goal.
+Both George and the misguided Yak Shaver seem to evade true productivity.
+Both are undoubtedly busy.
+But they lack focus and perspective.
+They deceive themselves into thinking that completing those little trivial tasks is worthwhile.
+So broadly speaking, major achievements can cause us to postpone finding a new purpose.

 Ego and Other Vices